SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

     Created 'workflow.ini'.

 In this example the configurable parameters of workflow “HelloWorld” (SWID: 1) are listed in `workflow.ini` (you can specify the output file with the `--out` option).
+Ini files are based on [Java properties](http://docs.oracle.com/javase/6/docs/api/java/util/Properties.html#load%28java.io.Reader%29) file format.

 The file conforms to the input you can use to parameterize and launch workflows:

     $ cat workflow.ini